 \section{Analysis of mechanical power data}

-We use the Medical Information Mart for Intensive Care III (MIMIC-III) database \citet{johnson2016mimic} to study the impact of a large degree of mechanical power of ventilation on mortality among critically ill patients in an ICU using electronic health record (EHR) data.
-Our study and the construction of the cohort from the MIMIC-III database is based the original study of \citet{neto2018mechanical} and the code provided by the authors located at \url{https://github.com/alistairewj/mechanical-power}.
-As there are widely-used formal guidelines that influence the management of ventilation among patients with respiratory distress \citep{siegel2019ventilator, papazian2019formal}, there are many observable factors in EHR data that are highly related to the mechanical power of ventilation.
-Many of these are also closely related to patient mortality.
-The guidelines involve consideration both of factors individually and also of many interactions of these factors.
+We use the Medical Information Mart for Intensive Care III (MIMIC-III) database \citep{johnson2016mimic} to study the impact of a large degree of mechanical power of ventilation on mortality among critically ill patients in an ICU using electronic health record (EHR) data.
+Our study and the construction of the cohort from the MIMIC-III database is based on the original study of \citet{neto2018mechanical} and the code provided by the authors located at \url{https://github.com/alistairewj/mechanical-power}.
+Since there are widely-used formal guidelines that influence ventilation management among patients with respiratory distress \citep{papazian2019formal}, many observable factors in the EHR data are highly related to the mechanical power of ventilation.
+Many of these factors are also closely related to patient mortality.
+The guidelines involve consideration of both factors individually and many interactions among these factors.
 In addition, as the exposure, the mechanical power of ventilation, is itself a complex summary of multiple manipulable elements of a ventilator, the guidelines are not directly related to the exposure, but have a strong indirect effect on the power of ventilation.
-Thus, the dependence between observable factors and the exposure level is highly complex; methods to control for confounding in this setting must be able to handle such complexity.
+Thus, the dependence between observable factors and the exposure level is highly complex.